vedanthreddy25/IMPLEMETATION-OF-REINFORCEMENT-LEARNING-ON-SNAKE-GAME/README.md

 This repository contains an implementation of Reinforcement Learning (RL) algorithms applied to the classic Snake game.
 Here's a quick overview:

 What you'll find:
-•	Python code for the Snake game environment./n
+•	Python code for the Snake game environment.
 •	Implementations of popular RL algorithms like Q-Learning and Deep Q-Learning (DQN) for playing the game.
 •	Tools for training, visualizing, and evaluating the performance of the RL agents.